Heathrow Express

 Heathrow Express is a high-frequency airport rail link operating between London Heathrow Airport and London Paddington.
 Opened in 1998, trains run non-stop, with a journey time of 15 minutes.
 The service is operated jointly by Great Western Railway and Heathrow Express Operating Company, a wholly owned subsidiary of Heathrow Airport Holdings.
+Around 16,000 passengers use the service each day.

 History

+Background

+Heathrow Airport, the main international airport serving London, was connected to the London Underground network in the late 1970s.
+However the journey to central London on the Piccadilly line takes around 40 to 50 minutes, the same time as a black taxi.
+In the early 1980s, the quality of public transport to the airport was criticised at public inquiries regarding expansion of the airport, with the inspector noting that "a direct and dedicated ... rail link should be provided".

-Heathrow Express was planned as a joint venture between the British Airports Authority (BAA) and British Rail, but was taken over fully by the former following the privatisation of British Rail.
-Construction began in 1993.
+During 1986, the Heathrow Surface Access Study recommended a non-stop airport rail link between London and Heathrow Airport.
+In July 1988, Secretary of State for Transport Paul Channon approved a joint venture between the British Airports Authority (BAA) and British Rail to work on the project, with an opening date of 1993.

+In November 1988, a Parliamentary bill was introduced, seeking approval to build the project.
+The Heathrow Express Railway Act received royal assent in May 1991.
+In March 1993, government expenditure for the project was approved in the spring budget.
+BAA would fund 80% of the cost, with British Rail contributing 20%.
+In August 1993, British Rail and BAA signed the contract to build the line, with an opening date of December 1997.
+Following the privatisation of British Rail from November 1993, the project was taken over by BAA in 1996.

+Construction

+Construction began in 1993, with an estimated cost of £350 million.
 The principal works were two 6.8 km single-bore tunnels (including eight escape shafts) and underground stations at Heathrow Central and Terminal 4.
-Electrification of the Great Western Main Line (GWML) between Paddington and Airport Junction, where the new line diverged from the GWML, was also required.
-A flying junction known as 'Stockley Flyover' was constructed to connect the tunnel to the GWML fast lines.
-During construction, a notable tunnel collapse occurred including the subsidence of a surface building, leading to a six-month delay in opening and additional costs of around £150million.
+Electrification of the Great Western Main Line (GWML) between Paddington and Airport Junction, where the new line diverged from the GWML, was also required to achieve a 15-minute journey time.
+A flying junction known as the Stockley Flyover was constructed to connect the tunnel to the GWML fast lines.
+As part of the construction of the project, steps were taken to reduce the environmental and visual impact of the railway, including disguising ventilation shafts as barns.

+In October 1994, a tunnel collapse occurred during construction that led to the subsidence of a surface building and three large surface craters.
+The investigation into the collapse led to a six-month delay in opening and additional costs of around £150 million.